bwagner78/bwagner78.github.io/_posts/2018-02-16-Justification by Faith.md

 cover-img: /assets/img/2lcf.jpg
 thumbnail-img: /assets/img/BCF.jpeg
 share-img: /assets/img/BCF.jpeg
-tags: [2LCF, justification, doctrine, gospel]
+tags: [2LCF, justification, theology, gospel]
 ---

 At the heart of the gospel lies the radical proclamation that God justifies the ungodly.[^1] To make such a claim would seem impossible, even blasphemous, was it not announced in the Scriptures themselves.